truenas/middleware/docs/userguide/index.rst

 During the reboot there may be a conversion of the previous configuration database to the new version of the database.
 This happens during the "Applying database schema changes" line in the reboot cycle.
 This conversion can take a long time to finish so be patient and the boot should complete normally.
-If for some reason you end up with database errors but the graphical administrative interface is accessible, go to Settings → General and use the Upload
-Config button to upload the configuration that you saved before you started the upgrade.
+If for some reason you end up with database errors but the graphical administrative interface is accessible, go to :menuselection:`Settings --> General` and use the "Upload Config" button to upload the configuration that you saved before you started the upgrade.

 **Figure 2.7c: Upgrade is Complete**